sajidahmed12/Customer-Churn-Prediction-using-Machine-Learning/README.md

 3. Make your changes and commit them using `git commit -m "Add your commit message here"`.
 4. Push your changes to your fork using `git push origin feature/your-feature-name`.
 5. Open a pull request to the main repository.

-## Credits

-This project was created by [KaziRamisaRifa](https://github.com/kaziramisarifa).
-An Standalone Machine Learning Project From Scratch.